boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 search 70364 documents:
 ```

-The interesting part is the `skipped 63 shards read 6` where of the 69 shards it only processed 6 of them.
+The interesting part is the `skipped 63 shards read 6` where of the 69 shards that are in the index it only read 6 of them to run this query.

 In short it skipped ~80% of the index!
 For common terms of course it skips nothing, but this is to be expected as some terms are likely to be so common they occur in every other document.
 For rare terms however this is a massive win.
 Keep in mind this is without any grouping of languages either so if we are prepared to complicate the indexing process.
 Worth it?
 Maybe.
 One thing to keep in mind is that when indexing they will be grouped by language naturally because most projects have only a few languages.
 So perhaps an alturnative is to split the shards where they are constantly being processed.